jakobnissen/jakobnissen.github.io/posts/latency.md

 Compared to v1.4, the latency is between 3 and 13 times lower - in absolute terms, it dropped from 11 seconds to 0.9 seconds for JuliaFormatter and from 19 to 3 seconds for Plots, whereas DataFrames "only" dropped from 9 to 3 seconds, and FASTX from 2.6 to 0.7 seconds.

 #### Not much happened from v1.4 to v1.7
-This is probably the most surprising to me - Julia v1.6 was widely considered a quantum leap in terms of latency, and there has been a continuous stream of smallers latency-focused PRs since v1.6 not mentioned in this blog post.
+This was the most surprising finding to me - Julia v1.6 was widely considered a quantum leap in terms of latency, and there has been a continuous stream of smaller latency-focused PRs since v1.6 not mentioned in this blog post.
 Yet in the plot, for three of the five workloads, Julia v1.7 is worse than Julia v1.4.
 Why are the fruits of these efforts not visible in the plot - indeed, why does it get _worse_?

 One explanation could be that I just picked particularly unlucky packages.
-Anecdotally, some packages like SIMD.jl and LoopVectorization.jl experienced massive improvements when invalidations were reduced in Julia 1.6, but I happened to not pick a workload using SIMD.jl for my test.
+Anecdotally, some packages like SIMD.jl and LoopVectorization.jl experienced massive improvements when invalidations were reduced in Julia 1.6, but I happened to not pick any using these packages for my test.
 However, I don't think the packages I chose are particularly unlucky - certainly not Plots.jl or FASTX.jl - and besides, the improvements to latency are widely assumed to apply to packages generally, not just select packages.

 Another factor could be that latency improvements are matched one-for-one with regressions introduced by new compiler capabilities.
 Since Julia v1.4, the compiler has gotten significantly smarter and will, among other things, constant-fold/evaluate much more aggressively, elide boundschecks automatically if safe, and generally infer better.
-It is well known that, without a concerted effort to reduce compiler performance, compiler speed tends to regress over time as they accumulate more features.
+It is well known that, without a concerted effort to retain compiler speed, it tends to regress over time as they accumulate more features.
 [This has famously happened to LLVM](https://www.npopov.com/2020/05/10/Make-LLVM-fast-again.html), the compiler backend used by Julia.
 I personally think the new compiler improvements are awesome and worth the latency, but it's worth thinking about the cost.